tghosgor/postgrespp/README.md

 It has the following basic but time saving features:

+### # _Connection Pooling_
+It has an internal connection pool with minimum and maximum connection limits and unused connection killer.

 ### # _Asynchronous_
 It provides asynchronous database operations using Boost.ASIO under the hood.